daniel-frak/dummy4j/extending-dummy4j.md

 If you choose to, you can place all of your definitions in one file.
 You can also spread them out over several files.

-## Parser
+## Expression resolver

-The parser recognizes three placeholders:
+The expression resolver recognizes three placeholders:
 * `#{path.to.key}` (single-locale placeholder) - will resolve to a random value from the list of data definitions using the provided key path; The resolved value may itself be an expression.
 If the path resolves to a list of keys (instead of values), a random one of them will be returned.